How to nail your bride speech

 A heart-warming tribute to your groom should be the focus of your bride speech but remember every bride thinks her husband is gorgeous, kind and generally amaaaazing.
 The only way for this to sound genuine is – prove, don’t tell.
 Recount the anecdotes that show your bloke’s qualities in action.

 Cut the cliches & concentrate on what makes your man unique.
 Avoid words like ‘soulmate’ or ‘beautiful’, anything that’s overused.
 Is he a library-lover, a technology fiend, a devoted foodie?
 Nailing his individual and quirky characteristics shows you ‘get him’ and his friends & family will love you for it.

 Rule 2 Be Funny

-Giving a bride’s speech already gains you respect from your audience but you’ll go up in the rugby lads estimations if you make them laugh.
-Ideally within the first 20 seconds.
-Of course, being funny isn’t about finding good jokes on the internet but rather making witty observations about your relationship.
-Conduct a courtship-autopsy – what have you done together, what do you regularly ‘debate’, what seems to be a regular theme in your relationship?
+Of course, being funny isn’t about finding good jokes on the internet – it’s about making witty observations about your groom and your relationship.
+Remember the adage ‘it’s funny because it’s true’.
+Ask yourself lots of questions.
+What have you done together, what do you regularly ‘debate’, what seems to be a regular theme in your relationship?
 See what you can have fun with.